-Chocolate Dipped Macaroons are not only delicious, they are surprisingly easy to make.
-You can whip up a batch of these bakery style Chocolate Dipped Macaroons at home in under an hour!
+Chocolate Dipped Macaroons are delicious and surprisingly easy to make.
+You can whip up a batch of these bakery style Chocolate Dipped Coconut Macaroons at home in under an hour.
+That said, when the coconut lovers in your life try these cookies, one batch likely will not be enough!

 Macaroons are one of my favorite cookies, especially the chocolate dipped version.